xrd/final-scraper/_posts/2001-10-21-mirogoj-cemetery-in-zagreb.md

 ### Written by: Chris Dawson (cdawson)

+This morning I decided to visit Mirogoj cemetery, in the north part of Zagreb.
+I got on the bus at the stop above the Dolac market.
+I wasn't sure about where to get off for the cemetery, but when I saw the countless older women holding bouquets of flowers, I knew that I could just follow them off and everything would be alright.
+I bought an all day ticket on the bus for 16 kuna after a woman on the bus politely explained in English that I could buy the ticket right there.
+I was worried that I would have to find a newspaper stand down in Trg Jelaèiæa.

 Anyone who had forgotten flowers in their haste needn't have worried, for there were plenty of flower stands dotting the edge of the cemetery as the bus pulled up and